Rita Moreno: Career

-Early career
+1945–1959: Theater debut and early films

 Moreno began her first dancing lessons soon after arriving in New York with a Spanish dancer known as "Paco Cansino", who was a paternal uncle of film star Rita Hayworth.
 When she was 11 years old, she lent her voice to Spanish-language versions of American films.
-She had her first Broadway role, as "Angelina" in Skydrift, by the age of 13, which caught the attention of Hollywood talent scouts.
+She had her first Broadway role, as "Angelina" in the 1945 production of Skydrift, by the age of 13, which caught the attention of Hollywood talent scouts.
 Moreno said she was raped by her agent while she was a teen actor.

 Moreno's film career began in the later years of the Golden Age of Hollywood.
 Moreno and her mother moved to a Culver City "cottage" within walking distance of MGM.
 She acted steadily in films throughout the 1950s, usually in small roles, including in The Toast of New Orleans (1950) In 1952, she appeared in Stanley Donen's musical comedy film Singin' in the Rain alongside Gene Kelly, Debbie Reynolds and Donald O'Connor.
 In the film she played silent film star Zelda Zanders.
 She described having gotten the role by Gene Kelly "wanting her in the movie" and that she "seemed to fit the role for him".
 Moreno praised Kelly for casting her in a non-stereotypical Hispanic role playing Zelda saying, "he never said 'Oh she's too Latina', he just thought I'd be fine for it".
 She called the experience working in the film as an "amazing experience" and a "privilege".

 In March 1954, Moreno was featured on the cover of Life magazine with the caption "Rita Moreno: An Actress's Catalog of Sex and Innocence".
 Moreno disliked most of her film work during this period, as she felt the roles she was given were very stereotypical.
 One exception was her supporting role in the film version of Rodgers and Hammerstein's The King and I directed by Walter Lang.
 In the film she played Tuptim, a slave brought from Burma to be one of the King's junior wives.
 She starred alongside Yul Brynner and Deborah Kerr.
 The film was a critical and financial success.
-It received nine Academy Award nominations including five wins including Best Actor, Best Art Direction - Color, Best Costume Design - Color, Best Original Score, and Best Sound Recording.
+It received nine Academy Award nominations including five wins including Best Actor, Best Art Direction – Color, Best Costume Design – Color, Best Original Score, and Best Sound Recording.
 In 1959, Moreno appeared as Lola Montez in Season 3, Episode 23, of the TV western Tales of Wells Fargo, episode title "Lola Montez".